 For contributions in power-aware computing.

 an area in which she collaborated with David Brooks.
-In 2018 their 1999 paper “Dynamically Exploiting Narrow Width Operands to Improve Processor Power and Performance” became the inaugural winner of the HPCA Test-of-Time Paper awarded, presented by the IEEE Computer Society for the most influential papers published in prior sessions of the International Symposium of High Performance Computer Architecture (HPCA).
+In 2018 their 1999 paper “Dynamically Exploiting Narrow Width Operands to Improve Processor Power and Performance” became the inaugural winner of the HPCA Test-of-Time Paper award, presented by the IEEE Computer Society for the most influential papers published in prior sessions of the International Symposium of High Performance Computer Architecture (HPCA).